 To explore Calendars in detail, check at the linked article.

 Question 1: How different is the seating arrangement in actual and in the picture?

 The seating arrangement in actual would be Deepti- Bhagya-Ramya-Sushil, and Akash.
-But when the photograph of the above arrangement is taken the right and left references are changed.
+But when the photograph of the above arrangement is taken a right and left references are changed.
 Since the photograph is held in front of us.
-The viewer’s right will be the photograph’s left and the photograph’s right would be the viewer’s left.
-Hence, Deepti will be at the right extreme end in the photograph.
+The viewer’s right will be the photograph’s left, and the photograph’s right would be the viewer’s left.
+Hence, Deepti will be at the extreme right end in the photograph.

 Candidates can also check the detailed section-wise syllabus for the various Government exams at the links given below:

 Topic 5: Complex Arrangement